• Skip to main content

 • Amazon Prime Video is free if you’re an Amazon Prime member, or you can subscribe separately for $12.99 per month.
 Like Netflix, it offers a wide variety of movies, TV shows, and original programming.

-• CBS All Access (soon to be renamed Paramount+) offers a variety of classic and original programming from CBS and Paramount, including all the Star Trek movies and shows.
-It costs $5.99 per month.
+• Paramount+ offers a variety of classic and original programming from CBS and Paramount, including all the Star Trek movies and shows.
+It costs $4.99 per month with commercials, or $9.99 without.

-• Disney+ is a newer service with tons of Disney and Pixar movies, as well as all the Star Wars and Marvel films.
-It costs $6.99 per month.
+• Disney+ offers tons of Disney and Pixar movies, as well as all the Star Wars and Marvel films.
+It costs $7.99 per month with commercials, or $10.99 without.

 • HBO Max offers a mix of original HBO programming, TV shows, and classic movies from TCM.
-It’s priced at $14.99 per month.
+It’s priced at $9.99 with commercials or $15.99 per month without.

 • Hulu primarily offers full seasons of current and recent TV shows, although it does offers some quality original programming, as well.
-It costs $5.99 per month, or $11.99 per month for a version without ads.
+It costs $7.99 per month with ads, or $14.99 per month without.

 • Netflix has long been the most popular streaming video service, with a large selection of movies and TV shows, including tons of original programming.
-Subscriptions run from $8.99 to $17.99 per month.
+Subscriptions run from $6.99 (with commercials) to $19.99 per month (no ads, 4K + HDR video quality).

 If you really want to cut the cable cord, check out one of the live streaming TV services, such as Hulu with Live TV, Sling TV, and YouTube TV.
 These services offer live programming from dozens of networks, much like a traditional cable subscription.
-These cable-replacement services run anywhere from $30 to over $70 per month.
+These cable-replacement services run anywhere from $40 to $73 per month.

 About Michael Miller